 Scratches cannot be prevented, so if you don’t like the antique effect that scratches will give to your satchel then it’s advised that you keep it away from sharp or metallic objects and generally give it careful consideration when handling and placing it down on the ground, etc.

 Another way to protect your satchel is to apply a boot polish, Vaseline or saddle soap.
 This will coat the leather with a protective finish that will make it more durable.
-Please note that applying ANY from of polish, even a clear or natural colour, will almost always change the colour of your leather.
-So test a small area of leather first (such as the tag/key-ring we supply with your bag) and then check your happy with the final colour before applying to the remainder of the bag.
+Please note that applying ANY form of polish, even a clear or natural colour, will almost always change the colour of your leather.
+So test a small area of leather first (such as the tag/keyring we supply with your bag) and then check you’re happy with the final colour before applying to the remainder of the bag.

 Endeavour to apply polish at least every couple of weeks, if not more often as you would with a fine pair of leather shoes.
 We believe that using a traditional polish in combination with our premium leathers will develop one of the finest patinas over time.